vinders/pandora_toolbox/_examples/01_base_window/README.md

 ```

 The tutorial will require these libraries:
-* **system**: interface library with system defs and detections, and helpful macros (should be included in most projects).
+* **system**: interface library with system defs and detections, and helpful macros (should be included in all projects).
 * **hardware**: hardware detection library.
 Detects the display monitor used to show the window.
   It will only be used implicitly in the tutorial, but could be set explicitly to manage multi-monitor setups.
 * **video**: the library that contains window utilities, as well as rendering objects.